2023-2024 Season Announcement

 Cruzar la Cara de la Luna

 The season continues in February with the world’s first-ever Mariachi opera, José ‘Pepe’ Martínez and Leonard Foglia’s Cruzar la Cara de la Luna (Crossing the Face of the Moon), in a new co-production by Austin Opera and Minnesota Opera directed by David Radamés Toro with scenic and costume design by Tony Award nominee Arnulfo Maldonado.
-In a new orchestration by David Hanlon commissioned by Austin Opera, Minnesota Opera, and Houston Grand Opera, Cruzar marks the next phase of the significant, ongoing cultural collaboration between Austin Opera and Ópera de Bellas Artes, the national opera company of Mexico.
-This production of Cruzar is also the first opera at the Long Center supported by the new Butler Fund for Spanish Programming, created in 2022 with a donation of $3.3 million from Austin philanthropists Sarah and Ernest Butler to expand Spanish language programming at Austin Opera.
+In a new orchestration by David Hanlon commissioned by Austin Opera and Minnesota Opera, and Houston Grand Opera, Cruzar is the first opera at the Long Center supported by the new Butler Fund for Spanish Programming, created in 2022 with a donation of $3.3 million from Austin philanthropists Sarah and Ernest Butler to expand Spanish language programming at Austin Opera.

 Carmen